 Inside: When your little one graduates from beginning readers, it’s time for easy chapter books, of course!
 And these are some of the best.
-Check out these fantastic first grade books your kids will LOVE!
+Check out these fantastic first grade chapter books your kids will LOVE!

-Easy Chapter Books for the Win!
+Children’s Chapter Books for Kids for the Win!

 I love when my students venture into the library and come up to ask me a quiet question: “Ms. B, do you think I can try a chapter book today?”